marigold-dev/tzsafe/README.md

 # TzSafe
-Tzsafe is a multisig wallet aiming at providing better assurance of security and management of ownership than a traditional single-signed wallet.
+TzSafe is a multisig wallet aiming at providing better assurance of security and management of ownership than a traditional single-signed wallet.
+TzSafe adheres to the [TZIP26](https://gitlab.com/tezos/tzip/-/blob/master/drafts/current/draft-proof-of-event/proof_of_event.md) standard, which is known as "Proof of event."

 Multi-signature (also multisig) wallet allows to share the ownership of an account by a smart contract.
 Each owner can create a proposal to propose transferring Tez or executing other contracts.
 Signer provides approval stored on-chain by performing Tezos transaction.
 Once gathering the minimal approvals, the multisig will perform the proposal.